We hope you enjoy reading this blog post.

 Although many product vendors have tried to adapt their COTS products to the cloud with upgrades, the applications could only operate on limited hardware.
 Customers aren’t impressed because scalability, hardware virtualization, and plug-and-play modes are some of the pillars of cloud deployment.
 Several COTS applications are built to operate on specific hardware or dedicated hardware.
 Running such applications on the cloud may not be optimal, which is a stark contrast to Custom software development apps that are almost always cloud-ready.

-Customers and software purchasers worldwide are working with Custom software development companies to bridge this gap.
+Customers and software purchasers worldwide are working with Custom software development services to bridge this gap.
 They seek the services of such organizations to migrate their applications to the cloud and help build new cloud-ready application portfolios.

 Social, mobile, analytics, cloud (SMAC) technologies affect enterprises individually.
 The convergence of these technologies is what enterprises aim for.
 Leveraging SMAC helps companies reach closer to their customers.
 Organizations use technology, build their stacks, and rely less on COTS applications to align to SMAC.
 By creating their tech and working with Custom software development companies to build internal platforms, companies are tapping into SMAC.